-Going all the way to Fajardo and not passing by Las Croabas is almost unforgivable.
-There, you can arrange for a picnic at the small park or walk around el malecón for a romantic sunset stroll.
+Going to Fajardo and not passing by Las Croabas is almost unforgivable.
+You can arrange a picnic at the small park or walk around el malecón for a romantic sunset stroll.

 For your last dinner in Puerto Rico, find passion and fire at chef Myrta's kitchen at Pasión por el Fogón, a mesón gastronómico with offerings like shrimp-stuffed lobsters, stuffed mofongo, mamposteao' with skirt steak, and much more.
 Other great dining options are La Estación, Sal y Pimienta, and El Bohío; all packed with rich creole food.